n4xwe/Raspberry-Pi-Scripts/README.md

 # RPi-Scripts
 BASH Scripts that Install Ham Radio Software on the Raspberry Pi

 These BASH scripts install either GNU Radio, WSJT-X, PiHPSDR, Fldigi, tweaktime or QSSTV on a Raspberry Pi using the most recent Bookworm 64-bit version of the Raspberry Pi (fomerly Raspbian) Operating System or the Ubuntu 24.04 LTS Operating System.
 The scripts titled rpi-bookworm64(name of the package) have been tested on an 8GB RPi 5 running the May 13, 2025, release of the Raspberry Pi OS 64-bit version.
-The scripts titled rpi-ubuntu24.04LTS-(name of the package) have been tested on an 8GB RPi 4 running Ubuntu 24.04 ARM 64-bit.
+The scripts titled rpi-ubuntu22.04LTS-(name of the package) have been tested (unless otherwise noted) on an 8GB RPi 4 running Ubuntu 22.04 ARM 64-bit.

 In order for the script to function correctly you must have a reasonable connection to the Internet.
 The suggested method of launching the scripts is to create a separate directory named src off of the $HOME directory (/home/$USER/src).
 Copy the script file to the src directory.
 Using the Command Line change the file permissions of the script to allow its execution (chmod +x name-of-the script.sh).
 The same result can be achieved on the Bullseye Desktop by doing a right click on your script and choosing Properties from the pop-up menu, then switch to the Permissions tab, opposite "Execute" change Nobody to Anyone.
 To start the script from the Command Line preface the script name with a dot slash (./name-of-the-script.sh) and press the Enter key.